Dolorama Weg: The Hut-To-Hut Trek for Beginners in the Dolomites

 • Extras

-How much does the Dolorama Weg cost?
+How Much Does the Dolorama Weg Cost?

 A hut-to-hut trek doesn't have to be expensive.
 The rifugios you'll encounter during the journey are often simple but provide everything you need to rest and recharge for the next day.
 The average cost is approximately €100 per day.
 This includes route guidance, navigation assistance, your accommodation in a rifugio, and half-board, consisting of breakfast and dinner.
 In addition to these costs, you'll, of course, need to spend money during the tour.
 Consider expenses for lunch (not included), snacks, and a well-deserved drink when you arrive at the next hut.
 We recommend budgeting between €50 and €70 to cover these expenses.